Choose Now

 There are no “good old days.”
 That has always been a myth, a bias that becomes ever more tantalizing with age.
 I’m learning this for the first time as I enter middle age, the siren song of the past, of nostalgia, is really a projection—I remember when life was simpler and when I had more energy and when parts of my body didn’t hurt for no reason.
 But better for me doesn’t mean better for everyone on average—and the more I think about it, I don’t long for the past, and remain cautiously optimistic that the best days of my life lie ahead.
 But again, if you didn’t know who you were going to be—what race, what gender, what social class—would you really long for any time period in the past relative to this one?
 It is hard for me to imagine what it would be like to be a Black man in the Jim Crow South or a Russian peasant facing the perennial threat of famine or a woman who lived in a democracy but did not have the right to vote or an Indigenous person watching settlers slowly force me from my ancestral lands and upend my way of life.
 Ending legal segregation in the U.S. happened less than a century ago; the last major famine, and the first changes to allow women to vote, happened just a few decades before that.
 Colonialism, if treated as a single event starting around 1492 when the two halves of the world discovered each other, was the single deadliest event in the history of our species; I do not imagine such wounds ever fully heal.
 Perhaps it seems perverse to be an optimist when history is full of such bloodshed and injustice.

 I also think there is a danger in letting optimism create complacency.
 It shouldn’t.
-There are a lot of challenges ahead.
+There are still a lot of pressing social issues facing people; and measurable progress in the past can be undone by future decisions.
 I started my first full-time academic job the year the pandemic hit.
 Now, with demographic shifts, a tight labor market, and the culture wars heating up, people just aren’t going to college like they used to.
 It’s a very difficult time to be a teacher in a public school, and I don’t think it’s going to get easier in the immediate future.
 The U.S. is a cauldron of unrest and division, and I suspect there will be (more) chaos and violence not far ahead.
-The climate is changing due to human activity and despite ongoing warnings it doesn’t seem like workable solutions have been forthcoming.
-Yes, I know—just end fossil fuels, etc.—but meeting growing global energy demand as standards of living have lifted record numbers of people out of poverty is a challenge already.
-There’s no such thing as a free lunch—entropy always wins.
-The fact that our fellow human beings who are trans* are being targeted with broad-spectrum hatred, threats, and violence, and an ongoing smear campaign to label all sexual minorities predators, demands a response rooted in the dignity and rights of persons (and no, I don’t mean we should let people off the hook who have, in fact, abused children).
+The climate is changing due to human activity (again, based on the most thorough available scientific evidence, such as this Hayhoe et al paper) and despite ongoing warnings it doesn’t seem like workable solutions have been forthcoming.
+It’s not simple, because that progress I was talking about depends on meeting growing global energy demand.
+There’s no such thing as a free lunch.
+The fact that immigrants (both documented and otherwise) and sexual minorities are being targeted with renewed hostility in the U.S. and beyond has led to equally resurgent political responses among publics and policymakers.
 Opioid epidemic, rising suicide rates, inflation… well, I could go on but I think the point is made.

-However difficult the road ahead seems, I will choose now.
+However difficult the road ahead sometimes seems, I choose now.

 A photo I took from a recent hike through the bog, Lake Bemidji State Park.